State Fact Sheet

 The Pew-MacArthur Results First Initiative in Vermont

-In November 2011, Vermont Senate President Pro Tempore John Campbell and House Speaker Shap Smith submitted a letter inviting the Pew-MacArthur Results First Initiative to help "guide our thinking about our budget development system design."
-The Legislature committed to conducting a pilot of the Results First approach in 2012 and familiarizing policymakers with its methodology and preliminary findings so that the model would be "increasingly functional for the fiscal year 2014 budget-building process.”
-Campbell and Smith designated the Legislative Joint Fiscal Office to lead the implementation effort with “extensive Administration support and data assistance."
+In November 2011, Vermont Senate President Pro Tempore John Campbell and House Speaker Shap Smith submitted a letter inviting the Pew-MacArthur Results First Initiative to formally partner with the state to implement the Results First approach.
+The Legislature committed to undertaking a pilot project with the Results First tools in 2012 and designated the Legislative Joint Fiscal Office to lead the implementation effort.

 In 2013, reaffirming the state’s commitment to using evidence in decision-making, the Legislature approved Act 61, which created a multi-agency Criminal Justice Consensus Cost-Benefit Working Group tasked with developing a criminal and juvenile justice cost-benefit model to allow policymakers to weigh the pros and cons of various programs.
 The working group, convened by the Crime Research Group, a nonprofit research organization, consisted of criminal justice agency leaders and stakeholders who developed and finalized the Vermont Results First model.

 The Legislative Joint Fiscal Office houses the Vermont Results First model with ongoing technical support from the Crime Research Group.
 The office has developed a comprehensive inventory of state-funded prison and community-based interventions and continually updates its model analysis to include and assess additional justice programs.
 Most recently, the state has expanded its work into the child welfare and substance abuse program areas.